Assembly line workers at the Ford Motor company apply Frederick Taylor’s “Scientific Management” principles on an auto assembly line.

 This is great news for security managers.
 As the simple table shows, if the time to process an alert can be sped up from .1 hours to .01 hours with automated incident response and security orchestration, the alert processing capacity of the IT security staffer grows tenfold.
 Now, security operations efficiency is improved and a team of 10 can handle 8,000 alerts a day.

-Automating incident response definitely helps you get more out of your team, at least according to the raw numbers.
+Automating incident response helps you get more out of your team, at least according to the raw numbers.
 Frederick Taylor would be proud of the raw 10X efficiency gains.
 However, being purely Tayloristic about threat management ignores the mental strain of overseeing the process.

 Under a manual alert management process, the mental strain overhead is immense.
 Security alert processing is not linear.
 Incidents stop and start.
 People get consulted and make changes to tickets over time.
 The number of details and work tracks the IT staffer has to mentally track can explode.
-If someone is following 100 alerts, each of which has 5 processing steps and, for the sake of argument, three stakeholders with input, that’s 1,500 details to stay up on.
+If someone is following 100 alerts, each of which has 5 processing steps and, for the sake of argument, three stakeholders with input, and that’s 1,500 details to stay up on.

 Swimlane is the centralized automated incident response and security orchestration solution with an intuitive visual interface, and flexible advanced integration that keeps the alert management process highly automated even when it frequently changes.
 Improve your security operations efficiency with Swimlane and ensure that no alert gets left behind.